The number of normal measures, revisited

 \begin{theorem} Assume GCH and let $\kappa$ be a $(\kappa+2)$-strong-cardinal.
 Then for every $\tau\leq \kappa^{++}$, there exists a cardinal-preserving forcing extension $V[G]$ in which every $(\kappa, \kappa^{++})$-extender $E$ that witnesses $\kappa$ being $(\kappa+2)$-strong, lifts to exactly $\tau$ nonequivalent\footnote{Two extenders are equivalent if they induce the same ultrapower embedding} $(\kappa, \kappa^{++})$-extenders of $V[G]$, and all of them have the same ultrapower and witness $(\kappa+2)$-strongness over $V[G]$.
 Moreover, every $(\kappa, \kappa^{++})$-extender witnessing that $\kappa$ is $(\kappa+2)$-strong in $V[G]$ arises as such a lift. \end{theorem}

-Goldberg observed that the bound $\kappa^{++}$ on the number of $(\kappa, \kappa^{++})$-extenders having the same ultrapower is optimal (see Theorem \ref{Theorem: Number of extenders with the same ultrapower}).
+Goldberg observed that the bound $\kappa^{++}$ on the number of $(\kappa, \kappa^{++})$-extenders having the same ultrapower is optimal under GCH (see Theorem \ref{Theorem: Number of extenders with the same ultrapower}).
 Similar results can be obtained for extenders with higher degrees of strongness.